 We cook the corned beef brisket in water, JP Doyle’s lager, Guinness and pickling spices for approximately 4 1/2 hours.
 You know it’s cooked when you can pull a piece off easily.
 We then let it cool, trim off the fat, slice it and reheat it as needed in the same broth we cooked it in.

+We know the health benefits of sauerkraut that’s why we used it in some of our recipes.
 Our sauerkraut is doctored up a little too.
 We sauté a thinly sliced onion with some garlic.
 Then we squeeze the juices out of the sauerkraut and throw it in with the translucent onion.
 We finish with butter, salt and pepper.
 This makes the sauerkraut a little smoother tasting.

 The sauerkraut preparation is something my adopted father in the USA – Peter Broccoli from Dobbs Ferry – showed me years ago.